amazeeio/docs/solr-customization.md

 #### Custom Config:

-In case you need a custom config, you would need to add it to `amazeeio/solr-conf` folder in your project's root folder (same level of your repo as the `docker-compose.yml` file.) before starting container.
+In case you need a custom config, you need to add it to `amazeeio/solr-conf` folder in your project's root folder (same level of your repo as the `docker-compose.yml` file.) before starting container.

 * In the `volumes:` section of the `docker-compose.yml` file, add the entry which will connect your custom config to solr in the container

   `- ./amazeeio/solr:/etc/solr/conf/drupal/conf`

-You also can find examples in [amazee.io's docker repo](https://github.com/amazeeio/docker/blob/master/example-php70-solr3-custom-config.yml)
+You also can find a example in [amazee.io's docker repo](https://github.com/amazeeio/docker/blob/master/example-php70-solr3-custom-config.yml)

 ## Solr 5/6